Chartered Administrator

 The title Adm.A. or C.Adm. turns out to be a reserved regulated profession; it has no reserved activities.
 These management professionals are supervised by the Quebec professional system.

-In Canada (outside Quebec), there is no equivalent professional title in the management sciences.
+In Canada (outside Quebec), there is no equivalent professional title in management sciences.

 Profession Adm.A.

-Under article 37i of the Quebec Professional Code, Adm.A. may exercise the following professional activities: participate in the establishment, management and management of public bodies or enterprises, determine or remake their structures as well as coordinate and control their production or distribution methods and their economic or financial policies and provide advisory services in these matters.
+Under article 37i of the Quebec Professional Code, Adm.A. may exercise the following professional activities: participate in the establishment, management, and management of public bodies or enterprises, determine or remake their structures, as well as coordinate and control their production or distribution methods and their economic or financial policies and provide advisory services in these matters.

 Adm.A. can also use the titles: